0x464e/pairs_gui/README.md

 The final C++ project for my university's C++ programming course.

-This simple command line version of this game was created as the very first project of C++ course.
+A simple command line version of this game was created as the very first project of C++ course.
 The command line version can be found [here](https://github.com/0x464e/pairs).

 ---